Geoluminate/geoluminate/docs/more/glossary.md

     A project is a collection of related datasets plus relevant metadata that describes the collection.
 See the [Projects](projects.md) section of the user guide for more information.

 Dataset
     A dataset represents a collection of samples and any measurements or observations made on those samples.
-Datasets are the core building block of Geoluminate-powered web portals.
+Datasets are the core building block of FairDM-powered web portals.
 See the [Datasets](datasets.md) section of the user guide for more information.

 Sample
     A sample represents any entity which may been measured or observed in some way.
 The definition here is deliberately vague in order to allow for maximum flexibility in interpretation.
 See the [Samples](samples.md) section of the user guide for more information.